fossas/spectrometer/docs/strategies/fortran.md

  tomlf's patch version is:            1
 ```

 To analyze this project using fossa CLI, execute `fossa analyze --output --debug`.
-This will print identified dependency graphs, and debug logs only.
-It will not upload performed analysis to any endpoint.
+This will print identified dependency graphs and debug logs only.
+It will not upload the performed analysis to any endpoint.

 ## References